devZer0/libsml-testing/README.md

 ```
 #libsml-testing

-this is a try to collect SML messages from real-world Smart Meters
+this is a collection of SML messages from real-world Smart Meters

 The Open-Source Smart-Metering community would like to get some realworld data
 from all those SML Smart Meters out there, so please submit some data from